 It’s tricky to recognize the personal costs of anger in the immediacy of the moment or to assess the long term consequences of our actions.
 Anger can come back on us and threaten our peace of mind as too often happens in courts of law.

 However, anger may be seen in a safer light.
 It is telling me that there are things underneath that need to be looked at.
-Anger can become a defence – a preference to help me avoid taking a closer look.
-Looking my anger in the eye may be one way to look behind the feeling.
-This is based on the assumption that emotional disconnectedness creates pain arising from not belonging.
-Such feelings can make us vulnerable.
-That can be something to avoid yet it pays to stay in touch with vulnerabilities if there is to be any move to process that feeling and stay with it.
+Anger can become a defence – a way to avoid taking a closer look.
+Looking my anger in the eye may be one way to look behind the feeling and see what is underneath.
+Often the feeling that is ‘underneath’ is powerlessness and helplessness.
+Such feelings can make us very vulnerable; another thing to avoid.
+Therapy can help us stay in touch with that vulnerability and to grow more confident about how to converse with that aspect of ourselves.
+Any effective move to process that feeling – to live with it differntly – does require us to stay with it: but safely.

 Therapy can help identify such triggers for anger – being shut out, being abandoned, not feeling important, or being rejected.